extremeshok/docker-acme-http2https/README.md

 * Support for both /certs and /var/www/vhosts directory layouts
 * Default to generate a 4096bit DHPARAM, Set GENERATE_DHPARAM=false to use the bundled 4096 dhparam
 * Generates a default /root/.rnd (fixes: Can't load /root/.rnd into RNG)
+* Optional Email notifications on failure with support for custom smtp server

 ## OPTIONS with defaults
 REGISTERED_EMAIL=admin@extremeshok.com
+NOTIFY_EMAIL=REGISTERED_EMAIL
 DEFAULT_CA=letsencrypt
 ENABLE_STAGING=no
 ENABLE_DEBUG=no